 6. Showcase Security Seals And Certifications

-The most concerning thing for today's customers is security.
+Security is the most concerning issue for today's customers.
 If you have collaborated with third-party data protection companies, make sure you display those badges and seals on your checkout pages.

 Doing so will give your customers confidence that their sensitive information is in safe hands and that your brand is trustworthy and reliable to shop from.